1970 Chicago Cubs season: April

 However, rowdy fans throwing garbage on the field and jumping onto it caused the Cubs to make rare mid-season changes to the dimensions of the ballpark by putting a chain-link basket around the top of the outfield walls to keep garbage and fans off the field, and mortaring concrete triangles on the top of the outfield walls so people could not walk on them.

 May

 The highlight of May was future Hall-of-Fame first baseman Ernie Banks’ 500th home run on May 12.
-With Hundley out and Martin a low-batting average hitter, the Cubs acquired catcher Jack Hiatt that same day.
+With Hundley out and Martin a below average hitter, the Cubs acquired catcher Jack Hiatt that same day.

 May 29 saw the Cubs make another trade that ended up hurting the team when they traded relief pitcher Ted Abernathy to the St. Louis Cardinals for infielder Phil Gagliano.
 Abernathy would go on to the Kansas City Royals and become one of the top relief pitchers in the American League in 1970 and 1971.
 Gagliano would hit .150 for the Cubs and be traded before the season ended.

 The Cubs ended May in first place by two games over the Mets.